glmdgrielson/words/atlas0.md

 ---

+The governor was overworked.
+This was not news.
+Not here, not in any sector.
+What made this sector different was that this governor decided to build an assistant to fix it.
+They didn't want to hire a human because well, the matter at hand is taxes.
+The governor didn't want to have to deal with a human trying to skew things.
+Funds were needed to get things done and the governor didn't trust a human to do a job like this without needing to arrange anything.
+There were enough cheap resources to build a small robot that could handle this automatically.
+It's not a job that requires human intelligence; computer intelligence would get the job done.

+This was what the governor thought.
+The governor was terribly wrong.

+---

 Notes:
 - The main plot is about taxes.
 A small little robot has been assigned to do the taxes and makes a mistake: it has asked the noble to pay up.
 This goes